Audi Q5 review - Engines, performance and drive

 Company car users – and private owners looking for plug-in hybrid flexibility – will be best served by the TFSI e models.
-The 362bhp 55 TFSI e version is no longer available on the Q5 price list, but there’s plenty of performance on tap regardless of whether you choose the 50 or 55 TFSI e model, while real-world economy will be respectable if you keep the batteries topped up.
+The 362bhp 55 TFSI e version is no longer available on the Q5 price list, but there’s plenty of performance on tap from the 295bhp 50 TFSI e, while real-world economy will be respectable if you keep the batteries topped up.
 Select Hybrid mode and the Q5 does a great job of juggling between conventional and electric power more or less imperceptibly.

 0-62mph for the 50 TFSI e version takes 6.1 seconds, with the 55 variant managing the same dash in an impressive 5.3 seconds and a 149mph maximum.
-The SQ5 just pips the top-spec plug-in hybrid by delivering a 0-62mph sprint time of 5.1 seconds.
+The SQ5 in both bodystyles just pips the top-spec plug-in hybrid by delivering a 0-62mph sprint time of 5.1 seconds.

 In this review